 - File lawsuits against defaulting owners

-- Enforce the HOA governing documents
+- Enforce the governing documents

 More importantly, homeowners have certain rights.
 It’s important to know your rights when dealing with an overbearing HOA.

 As an owner, you have the right to:

 - Have free access to your own property

 - Call for the enforcement of the governing documents

 - Review the HOA’s Records.
 Including annual budgets; meeting minutes; vendor contracts; tax returns; membership lists; and financial statements.

 - Be a part of hiring or calling for a competent, responsive, transparent and, accountable HOA board.

 - Be a part of community governance, by volunteering, attending and speaking at meetings.
 Or by joining or being elected to the board.